tryton/tryton/doc/index.rst

 using the `Pay Lines` action.
 The amount is computed from the debit/credit deducing existing payments for this line.

+Direct debit payments can be created from the wizard `Create Direct Debit` for all the parties that are configured with at least one *Direct Debits* record.

 The payment can be in one of this states:

 * Draft